-Join Sara Morgan for an in-depth discussion in this video Registering for a Developer Edition or org, part of Improving Visualforce Performance.
+Join Sara Morgan Nettles for an in-depth discussion in this video Registering for a Developer Edition or org, part of Visualforce: Improving Performance.

 - Even if you have already have access…to a Salesforce Developer org or sandbox…through your company, I would suggest you go ahead…and sign up for a free Developer Edition that you can use…specifically with the exercises in this course.…In this video, I will walk you through…registering for a free Developer Edition…or org as it is often called,…which is just short for organization.…To begin, you'll want to browse…to the page you see before you,…and you'll enter in your information,…first and last name and a valid email address.…